walasek/node-modularity/README.md

 - Modules can be referenced by an alias.
 Got a logger module that prints to console and another one that prints nothing, both with different classnames?
 Just register one with an alias!
 You can also use aliases when requesting modules for injection.
 - Currently the dependency graph cannot have cycles (A->B->C->A).
 In the future this will be handled by being able to declare one of the dependencies as _optional during setup_.
 - Currently the modules can only be created using a no-argument _new_ call.
 In the future it will be possible to define a default factory function and to require exclusive modules with custom arguments per injection.
 - It is possible to avoid `addModuleClass` calls at all.
 An option might be added to enable _registering-during-injection_ if a class is provided.
+This does introduce risk of injecting a wrong class if the name is popular (Logger etc.).
 - I might provide some extra modules that wrap some popular libraries such as Express or Mongo.
 This would enable instant prototyping of some simple web apps with this framework.

 ## Installation